Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 * Lack of an in-band MPD validity event in a [=media segment=] indicates that an MPD that was valid at the start of the [=media segment=] remains valid up to the end of the [=media segment=] (mapped to wall clock time).
 * The presence of an in-band MPD validity event in a [=media segment=] indicates that the MPD with `MPD@publishTime` equal to the event's `publish_time` field remains valid up to the event start time (mapped to wall clock time).

 The in-band events used for signaling MPD validity duration SHALL have `scheme_id_uri` and `value` matching the `InbandEventStream` element.
+Clients SHALL NOT use in-band events for MPD validity update signaling if these fields on the events do not match the `InbandEventStream` element or if the `InbandEventStream` element is not present.

 In-band events with `value=3` SHALL provide an updated MPD in the event's `mpd` field as UTF-8 encoded text without a byte order mark.